wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 		  $ docker build --build-arg build=1234 -t jamtur01/webapp .

-		  As the jamtur01/webapp image is built the build variable will be set to 1234 and the webapp_user variable will inherit the default value of user. #space
+		  As the jamtur01/webapp image is built the build variable will be set to 1234 and the webapp_user variable will inherit the default value of user. #ñspace
 		- -
 		- -
 		- If you are trying to unzip something or you are dealing with a URL, then you must use ADD instead of COPY #card